NitishGadangi/GrocerHelp-App/README.md

 > **Submitting this to HackTheLib for**
 >
 > **Most Practical/Scalable, Best Impact and Best Design.**
+>
+> *Special thanks to Judges for taking time out of their schedule to evaluate my project*
+> *Hope you find my project Interesting*

 Common platform for community to help each other to search groceries in this pandemic period